googleapis/google-api-java-client/docs/component-modules.md

 (`google-api-client-jackson2`).
 This module depends on `google-api-client` and `google-http-client-jackson2`.

-## google-api-client-java6

-Java 6 (and higher) extensions to the Google API Client Library for Java (`google-api-client-java6`).
-This module depends on `google-api-client` and `google-oauth-client-java6`.

 ## google-api-client-protobuf

 [Protocol buffer][protobuf] extensions to the Google API Client Library for Java